 - You need an externally facing public IPv4 address for your VPN device.
-This IP address can't be located behind a NAT.
+This IP address can't be located behind a NAT (Network Address Translation).

 - All resources are deployed in the same region/location.

-The examples in this tutorial use the following values.
+The examples In this solution use the following values.
 You can use these values to create a test environment or refer to them for a better understanding of the examples.
-For more information about VPN Gateway settings in general, see About VPN Gateway Settings.
+For more information about VPN gateway settings in general, see About VPN Gateway Settings.

 - Gateway type: VPN